hannseman/homebridge-mi-hygrothermograph/README.md

 Some hardware combinations are problematic and may cause weird troubles like sensor timeout after some time etc.
 * Asus BT-400 bluetooth dongle (at least in combination with older RPi 2B)
 * Raspbian Stretch is known to get recurring timeouts with certain RPi-models.
 Upgrade to Buster or newer and if not possible one can mitigate this by triggering a `hcitool lescan`.
 Automate this by adding the following to your crontab file: `0 * * * * sudo timeout -s INT 1s hcitool lescan`.

+## Mi Flora Fertility level notice
+Soil Fertility measures in `μS/cm`.
+Plugin will expose it as a separate [Light sensor](https://developers.homebridge.io/#/service/LightSensor) and show `lux` instead, due to lack of suitable Characteristic types in HomeKit.

 ## Legal